Long-Term Eczema Management: UK Online Doctor Guide

 - Topical steroids in short bursts are safe when used correctly.

-- Severe eczema may need biologics (dupilumab) — specialist-only.
+- Severe eczema may need biologics (a suitable treatment) — specialist-only.

 Daily routine